-Cruising the Mediterranean Sea offers port stops packed with rich culture and diversity.
-Within one week's time, it is possible to be in Italy, Greece and Turkey or France, Italy and Spain.
+Cruising the Mediterranean Sea offers ports-of-call packed with rich culture and diversity.
+Within one week's time, it is possible to be in Italy, Greece, and Turkey, or France, Italy and Spain.
 Since travelers often like to budget a little extra time and take their kids to these destinations, the best time to cruise the Mediterranean can have less to do with the weather than with factors like personal or family schedules.
 Both the peak season and the low season have pros and cons.

 Cruise Critic says the Mediterranean's low/shoulder season includes March, April, September, October and November: "This is the time to cruise the mega-ships minus lots of kids."
 Spring temperatures warm up nicely, with an average of 74 degrees Fahrenheit by the beginning of May.
 April and March see dry days and nearly 10 hours of sunshine.
 Some of the deepest discounts are available during October and November, including "two-for-one" or "free airfare" specials, according to Cruise Critic.
 Also, the Costa and MSC Italian cruise lines stay in Europe year-round to offer their flashiest ships and most unusual itineraries, to places like Morocco, Egypt and the Canary Islands -- which are too hot to visit during the summer.
 It is possible to enjoy less crowded ports and attractions, less competition, lower rates and more comfortable weather during spring or fall, adds Howard Hillman.